9th8/up-to-date-real-world-haskell/0-why-haskell.md

 Beyond this surface similarity, the differences run deep.
 In a dynamically typed language, we can create constructs that are difficult to express in a statically typed language.
 However, the same is true in
-reverse: with a type system as powerful as Haskell\'s, we can structure a program in a way that would be unmanageable or infeasible in a dynamically typed language.
+reverse: with a type system as powerful as Haskell's, we can structure a program in a way that would be unmanageable or infeasible in a dynamically typed language.

-It\'s important to recognise that each of these approaches involves tradeoffs.
+It's important to recognise that each of these approaches involves tradeoffs.
 Very briefly put, the Haskell perspective emphasises safety, while the dynamically typed outlook favours flexibility.
 If someone had already discovered one way of thinking about types that was always best,